SharePoint/sp-dev-docs/docs/general-development/visio-services-in-sharepoint.md

 ---
-title: Visio Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: ed8c5d12-e17d-4ceb-b195-601c26824370
+title: Visio Services in SharePoint ms.prod: SHAREPOINT ms.assetid: ed8c5d12-e17d-4ceb-b195-601c26824370
 ---

-# Visio Services in SharePoint 2013
+# Visio Services in SharePoint
-Visio Services in Microsoft SharePoint Server 2013 enables you to load, display, and interact programmatically with Visio .vsdx, .vsdm files and Visio Web Drawings (.vdw) on Microsoft SharePoint Server 2013 and Microsoft SharePoint Online.
+Visio Services in Microsoft SharePoint enables you to load, display, and interact programmatically with Visio .vsdx, .vsdm files and Visio Web Drawings (.vdw) on Microsoft SharePoint and Microsoft SharePoint Online.
-## What's new in Visio Services in SharePoint Server 2013
+## What's new in Visio Services in SharePoint
 <a name="visserv15_WhatsNew"> </a>

-Visio Services in Microsoft SharePoint Server 2013 and in Microsoft SharePoint Online includes several new features, including support for the new Microsoft Visio 2013 file format, support for Microsoft Business Connectivity Services (BCS) data sources, and programmatic access to comments.
+Visio Services in Microsoft SharePoint and in Microsoft SharePoint Online includes several new features, including support for the new Microsoft Visio 2013 file format, support for Microsoft Business Connectivity Services (BCS) data sources, and programmatic access to comments.